grezniczek/redcap_survey_auth/README.md

 - **Global - Debug Mode:** When enabled, some additional information will be printed to the Web-browser's console.
 This setting is global, i.e. debug info will be shown regardless of the debug setting in a project.

+- **Lockout time:** The time, in (whole) minutes, a user (based on client IP) is denied further login attempts.
+Defaults to 5 minutes.
+Explicitly setting this to 0 (zero) will disable the lockout mechanism.

 ### Project-Level Settings

 - **Logging:** Determines the type of logging that occurs.